 AI Addresses Job Satisfaction Challenges

 When you implement AI in your workflow, it doesn't magically replace humans.
-It will help us be more productive, remained focused, and ease cognitive taxation by helping us do our work faster and better.
+It will help us be more productive, remain focused, and ease cognitive taxation by helping us do our work faster and better.
 It will augment the work that we’re doing.

 Employers with AI help their employees:

 Handle their jobs with low stress and relative mental ease

 “Hey, Mark.
 I understood 95% of this bill, but the bank account number indicated is different from what I think it should be.
 Can you please check that out?”